-With the Nissan Quest, you will definitely be making fewer stops at the gas station than with the Ford Transit Connect, due to its tank size and fuel economy.
+The Nissan Quest requires fewer stops at the gas station than the Ford Transit Connect, making it more convenient to drive.

 There are a lot of factors to consider when calculating the overall cost of a vehicle.
 The main consideration is Manufacturer's Suggested Retail Price (MSRP).
 Clearly, the Ford Transit Connect is a better financial choice over the Nissan Quest, when considering MSRP.
 Another consideration is the Destination Charge, which is a standard charge for transporting the vehicle to the dealer from where it's built.
 The Destination Charge for the Ford Transit Connect is much higher than that for the Nissan Quest.

 Since the Ford Transit Connect is much slimmer than the Nissan Quest, it'll be much easier to find a wide enough space in a crowded parking lot.
 If you go with the Ford Transit Connect, you'll have a much easier time finding a large enough space to park than you will with the Nissan Quest.

 The Ford Transit Connect has much lower torque than the Nissan Quest, which generally means that it won't feel as fast or powerful.

 The Ford Transit Connect has a larger turning radius than the Nissan Quest, making it slightly more difficult to maneuver in and out of tight spots.

 In terms of towing capacity, the Nissan Quest is clearly the choice over the Ford Transit Connect for pulling heavy loads.
 When it comes to horsepower, the Ford Transit Connect has a lot less horsepower than the Nissan Quest.

 In terms of seating, you'll be able to fit about the same number of people in both the Ford Transit Connect and the Nissan Quest.
 The Ford Transit Connect has less cargo space than the Nissan Quest, which is okay if you don't need to move a lot in one trip.